lukasjoho/ai-bot-api/README.md

-# AI Bot API
+# Gregor

-A WhatsApp bot API that integrates with OpenAI and Supabase for intelligent conversation handling.
+An intelligent WhatsApp bot that integrates with OpenAI and Upstash for smart conversation handling and data persistence.

 ## Setup